ECOXBT Bluetooth Waterproof Shock Resistant Speaker

 Back on flatter water and there’s nothing wrong with floating along to the ambience of whatever musical genre gets you going.
 In some cases the sounds of thumping bass (for instance) could spur you on to paddle harder, longer and faster?

-ECOXGear’s Bluetooth waterproof/shock resistant ECOXBT speaker is a nifty product that will suit those looking for musical accompaniment during their flat water paddle sessions.
+ECOXGear’s ECOXBT waterproof speaker is a nifty product that will suit those looking for musical accompaniment during their flat water paddle sessions.
 Easily secured to your boat and robust enough to take a few knocks, that are inevitable as part of kayaking, it’s a great way to take your tunes with you.
 For those not into paddling then use it at the beach without risk of your speaker getting saltwater logged.